Botmock/botmock-dialogflow-export/README.md

 #### Note:
 - To include all the dependent flows please add the option `includeJumpBlocks` in the options of the exporter.
+- To make all the responses triggered from a fullfilment API then add the option `useWebhookForAllResponses` in the options of the exporter.

 The export is going to create an output folder.
 This folder consists of two folders: